Budibase/website/content/blog/app-building/difference-between-rule-based-role-based-access-control.md

 ## What is role-based access control?

 Now we have a thorough understanding of rule-based systems.
-Next, let’s think about role-based access control.
+Next, let’s think about role-based access control (RBAC).

 A quick note on terms.
-Obviously, role-based or rules-based access control could both be abbreviated to _RBAC_, although it’s more commonly used for role-based systems.
+Obviously, rule-based and role-based access control could both be abbreviated to *RBAC*, although it’s more commonly used for role-based systems.

 For clarity’s sake, we’re going to avoid using this abbreviation later when we compare systems.
-For now, when we do use the term _RBAC_, we’re referring to role-based systems.
+For now, when we do use the term *RBAC* in the context of roles-based access control vs rule-based access control, we’re referring to role-based systems.

 As noted earlier, this is the other predominant framework for managing user permissions.